andrasq/arlib/Readme.md

         }
         timeit(10000, function(cb){ opencloseAsync(function(){ cb(); }); }, "async open/close:", function(){ });
         // async open/close: "function (cb){ opencloseAsync(function(){ cb(); }); }": 10000 loops in 0.2890 sec:  34598.11 / sec, 0.02890 ms each

+### timeit.fptime( )

+nanosecond-resolution floating-point timestamp from process.hrtime().
+The timestamp returned does not have an absolute meaning (on Linux, it's uptime(1), the number of seconds since the last boot), but differeces between timestamp are accurate -- a difference of 1.00 is 1 elapsed second.
+The overhead is as low as .6 microseconds per call, about 3x slower than Date.now().

+        var fptime = require('arlib/timeit').fptime
+        var t1 = fptime();      // 1809688.215437152
+        var t2 = fptime();      // 1809688.215462518
+        var t3 = fptime();      // 1809688.215466353
+        // 25.4 usec for the first call, 3.84 for the second
+        // uptime of 20 days, 22:40 hours

 ### http_build_query( objectOrArray, options )